Investment home loans explained

 • The interest rate.
 Investment home loans will typically have higher interest rates than those attached to owner-occupier home loans, which makes it doubly important to shop around for a competitive rate.

 • The loan type.
-It’s important to pick a product type that suits your financial needs and cash flow requirements, whether you opt for fixed rate, variable rate, interest-only or something else.
+It’s important to pick a product type that suits your financial needs and cash flow requirements, whether you opt for a fixed rate, variable rate, interest-only or something else.

 Expert tips for choosing an investment home loan